-- Eat a whole food nutrient dense diet.
-If we do not get enough of the vital nutrients and minerals needed for optimum health through our foods, then when the body is faced with stress, it may not be able to handle the stress as well as someone who is well nourished.
-Well nourished people that consume a whole food nutrient dense diet, have a greater chance of stress impacting their health negatively.
+- Eat a whole food nutrient-dense diet.
+If we do not get enough of the vital nutrients and minerals needed for optimum health through our foods, then when the body is faced with stress, it may not be able to handle the stress as well as someone who is well-nourished.
+Well-nourished people that consume a whole food, nutrient-dense diet, have a lesser chance of stress impacting their health negatively.

 - Consider specific nutritional supplementation for adrenal support.
 We like the nutritional supplement Adrenal Strength because this 100% whole food nutritional supplement contains specific nutrients and herbs that have been shown to not only support adrenal health, but stress response as well.

 - Avoid caffeine, nicotine and alcohol.
-Nicotine stimulates the adrenals to release adrenalin.
-The release of adrenalin signals release of dopamine in the brain.
+Nicotine stimulates the adrenals to release adrenaline.
+The release of adrenaline signals release of dopamine in the brain.
 Dopamine is responsible for feelings of euphoria and pleasure.
 Repeated exposure to nicotine creates a tolerance.
-Over time the body needs more nicotine to create the same high.
+Over time, the body needs more nicotine to create the same high.
 This may create adrenal fatigue, as the adrenals are stimulated repeatedly to maintain the “high” from nicotine.
 Caffeine consumed regularly is also overstimulating to the adrenals, though not nearly as extreme as nicotine.
-Over time repeated consumption of caffeine can be hard on the adrenals function.
+Over time, repeated consumption of caffeine can be hard on the adrenals function.
 Alcohol depresses the adrenal glands and slows the release of hormones these glands produce.
 These may directly impair egg health and libido.

 Make a stress reduction plan and stick to it!

 - Meditation has been shown to aid people in training themselves to completely relax and return the body systems to homeostasis.